 David has been involved as both a volunteer and Program Director with Matthew House Ottawa: Furniture Bank since 2011.
 Prior to this, he volunteered at Matthew House Fort Erie.
-As part of a faith-based organisation, he is motivated to serve members of the community regardless of their history.
+As part of a faith-based organization, he is motivated to serve members of the community regardless of their history.
 David has a background in English Literature and Marketing, and has the special skill of being able to spot a potential volunteer at 100 metres!

-Stephen Porter // Program Manager, Refugee Services
+Doreen Katto // Program Coordinator, Refugee Services

 Steve Kuhn // CHair

 Steve is an executive in the Government of Canada, where he has held various positions at the Privy Council Office, Department of Finance and Infrastructure Canada focused on international finance, foreign policy and infrastructure investment.
 Before moving to Ottawa, Steve worked on infrastructure investment and public-private partnerships transactions for the Government of Ontario.

 He is a co-founder of Matthew House Ottawa and also serves on the Boards of Directors of the Ottawa Mission Foundation and Action Canada.
 Steve holds a Master of Business Administration from the Schulich School of Business, York University, and is married with two young children.